 The last section has shown that for the majority of speakers that we investigated, fricatives in words of the FLEECE lexical set assimilate, while fricatives in words of the KIT lexical set do not.
 What is responsible for this pattern?
-In this section, we offer an analysis of this pattern, in several steps.
-Section 5.1 provides a featural analysis of the phonology of LE vowels and relevant aspects of LE consonants, in order to establish the groundwork for the formalisation of the quantity-sensitive assimilation pattern, which is set out in section 5.3.
+In this section, we offer an analysis of the patterns found in the data just described, in several steps.
+In section 5.1, we provide a featural analysis of the phonology of LE vowels and relevant aspects of LE consonants, in order to establish the groundwork for the formalisation of the quantity-sensitive assimilation pattern which is set out in section 5.3.
 Section 5.2 gives justification for some of the assumptions that prove crucial in section 5.1.
+Section 5.4 tackles head-on the fact that section 4 in fact identifies a number of patterns in terms of the PoA of LE dorsal fricatives (as summarised in (7), above), and section 5.5 considers the context for our claim that the majority pattern for DFA in LE is quantity-sensitive.